Native Bird Care & Rescue in Central Oregon

 • Moving a nest more than 2 feet away will lead to abandonment of the cavity.

-• A legally permitted bird rescuer can move the nest
+• A legally permitted, trained bird rescuer can move the nest, but it still cannot be moved far

 • Moving the nest must result in parents coming to the new location and feeding.

-• A woodpecker nest can be cut out of a tree or limb and replaced somewhere else on that tree.
+• A woodpecker nest can be cut out of a tree or limb and placed somewhere else on that tree.
 Leave the trunk of the tree, and wire the cavity onto the trunk.

 Picture